Local Operations and Field Mediated Entanglement without a Local Tensor Product Structure: Introduction

 In this work we address these issues by introducing a two-dimensional lattice toy model that captures key structural features of QED\footnote{Throughout this work, QED refers specifically to the theory of the quantized electromagnetic field coupled to a quantum source, not including the electron and positron spinor fields.}.
 Thanks to the discrete nature of the model we avoid other known difficulties in defining subsystem locality in quantum field theory \cite{haag1996local,doi:10.1142/S0129055X1450010X}.
 Building on Refs.\,\cite{Van_Acoleyen_2016,Bianchi_2024}, we construct gauge-invariant local operator algebras and the corresponding operational notion of locality, define an entanglement structure compatible with the gauge constraints, and recover a notion of local subsystems within superselection sectors which permits the formulation of a generalized LOCC theorem valid for non-factorizable Hilbert spaces.
 Such a toy model allows us to significantly simplify the derivations and provides us with a useful visualization of concepts such as locally accessible operations.
-Applying this framework to FME, we provide an explicit operational mechanism for creating a spatial superposition of sources and generating entanglement in the presence of matter–field coupling, and we establish an extended version of the protocol of Ref.\,\cite{PhysRevLett.119.240401} valid for our gauge toy model.
+Furthermore, through this explicit and simple approach, we aim to take a further step toward bridging the gap between the more abstract mathematical formalism, extensively explored in the literature \cite{dec_ent_donnelly_2012,Casini_2014,casini2023lectures,Ghosh_2015,Soni_2016,Van_Acoleyen_2016,Panizza_2022,Donnelly_2015,Zanardi_2004,Bianchi_2024,PhysRevD.90.105013,BUIVIDOVICH2008141,radicevic2014notesentanglementabeliangauge,Donnelly_2014,Beem2015,Aoki2015,Donnelly_2016,Zanardi2001,delcamp2016entanglement,hung2015revisiting,dong2024holographic}, and an intuitive operational description in the spirit of quantum information theory.
+For example, we derive the gauge-theoretic description of the operations involved in creating a superposition of sources in the presence of constraints, showing precisely in what sense they can still be regarded as local operations in such a non-trivial setting.
+We also establish an extended version of the protocol of FME in Ref.\,\cite{PhysRevLett.119.240401} valid for our gauge toy model.